An epic two week road trip itinerary for the North and South Islands

 After a long flight, and sometimes long Customs queues — we take biosecurity seriously — it’s nice to be able to spend a night in Auckland.

 I generally wouldn’t recommend driving on your first day.
 After a lengthy flight, you’ll want a shower and a bed.
+It’s also safer to rest before driving, as fatigue after a long flight has caused some tragic road accidents in New Zealand.

 The airport is at least 30 minutes from the centre of the city (more in rush hour traffic) but even so, I wouldn’t try to stay close to the airport.